 - UWS Ch.
 18 (for affiliated individuals and visitors)

-Respondents who would like assistance during the student disciplinary process may contact the Dean of Students Office, and a professional staff member, who is not affiliated with the investigation, will serve as an advisor to the respondent.
-The Respondent Advisor may answer questions and provide information about the investigation process, the hearing procedures, Chapter UWS 17, and interim and/or protective measures that have been taken.
-The respondent advisor may also address safety issues on and off campus, and connect the respondent to counseling resources.
+Respondents who would like assistance during the student disciplinary process may contact the Dean of Students Office, and a professional staff member, who is not otherwise a part of the formal investigative process, can serve as an advisor to the respondent.
+The Student Affairs Officer may answer questions and provide information about the investigation process, hearing procedures, Chapter UWS 17, or interim measures that have been taken.
+The Student Affairs Officer may also address safety issues on and off campus, and connect the respondent to counseling resources.

 Respondent Support Person